 Speaking of Mickelson, don't let the fact that he's never been a "vice captain" in title fool you.
 He is, undoubtedly, the team's "player-captain," if you will.

 Mickelson has played on a record 11 consecutive teams and is well-placed to make a run at his 12th in 2018.
 Remarkably, the five-time major champion made 11 teams he's played on automatically.

 With all his experience, Mickelson commands the respect of fellow players as well as captains.

 That's never once been lost on Love.

-At Le Golf National in Paris, France, later this year, the Americans get to travel overseas to a Ryder Cup as defending champs for the first time since 2010 at Celtic Manor -- matches they would lose.
+At Le Golf National in Paris, France, this month, the Americans get to travel overseas to a Ryder Cup as defending champs for the first time since 2010 at Celtic Manor -- matches they would lose.